No, LLM's aren't AGI, but that's not going to stop the Robots

 This isn’t theoretical.
 It’s already happening.
 Agents are handling emails, scheduling meetings, taking phone calls, even video calls.
 Answering questions intelligently using the data of your digital life, Google Notebook is already happy to sell you this feature today as part of their pro AI subscription.

 And just to remind the doubters out there.
-The first bot can be as dumb as a proverbial box of rocks, as slow as the average 80 year old man, as long as it's minimal competent at its core tasks, can navigate safely the work area with other humans, and costs less than the equivalent human per hour that's it!
+The first bot can be as dumb as a proverbial box of rocks, as slow as the average 80 year old man.
+Just as long as it's minimal competent at its core tasks, can navigate safely the work area with other humans, and costs less than the equivalent human per hour that's it!
 That's the threshold where the world changes!